Our ongoing response to COVID-19

-We have also suspended all work-related domestic travel for the time being.
+We have also suspended all non-essential work-related domestic travel for the time being.

 Events and catering

-We have postponed or cancelled all large client events due to occur at this time.
-As part of our staged return-to-work planning, we are reviewing the potential for smaller events to be held later in the year where consistent with our health and safety policies and prevailing Australian and State Government guidelines.
+As part of our staged return-to-work planning, we are reviewing the potential for smaller events to be held consistent with our health and safety policies and prevailing Australian and State Government guidelines.

 We are encouraging our partners and employees to continue to limit internal events, and to ensure compliance with Australian and relevant State Government social distancing and maximum capacity requirements in all cases.

 We are asking all partners and employees to consider convening meetings by telephone or VC and to make appropriate inquiries with clients who may have recently travelled or been exposed to COVID-19.

 We have implemented meeting guidelines which include requiring

 visitors to our offices to declare if they have returned from international travel and whether they have